 How Do I Get Hold Of Log Files?

-You web developer should be able to send you these files for you.
+Your web developer should be able to send you these files for you.
 It’s worth asking them before they send over to you whether the logs contain requests from more than a single domain and protocol and if they are included in this logs.
 Because if not, this will prevent you from correctly identify the requests.
 You won’t be able to tell the difference between a request for http://www.example.com/ and https://example.com/.
-In these cases you shoudl ask your developer to update the log configuration to include this information for the future.
+In these cases, you should ask your developer to update the log configuration to include this information for the future.

 What Tools Do I Need to Use?

 If you’re an Excel whizz, then this guide is really useful at helping you to format and analyse your log files using Excel.
-Personally, I use the Screaming Frog Log File Analyser (cost $99 per year), as it’s user-friendly interface makes it quick and easy to spot any issues (although arguably you won’t quite the same level of depth or freedom as you would gain by using Excel).
+Personally, I use the Screaming Frog Log File Analyser (cost $99 per year).
+Its user-friendly interface makes it quick and easy to spot any issues (although arguably you won’t quite get the same level of depth or freedom as you would gain by using Excel).
 The examples I’ll be taking you through are all done using the Screaming Frog Log File Analyser.

 Some other tools are Splunk and GamutLogViewer.